New York City One Shot emergency grant program.

 A cash grant is provided in New York City as part of the One Shot program.
 The emergency fund was created in an effort to assist families and individuals that are faced with an unexpected crisis situation that was not caused by them.
-A number of conditions need to be met and a formal application process is in place.
+A number of conditions need to be met and a formal application process is in place, with more details on One-Shot below.

 Funds can be used to meet a variety of needs and expenses Some of the more common requests are for assistance with paying home energy and utility bills when faced with a disconnection, rental assistance in cases of eviction, the purchase of personal items for safety and health issues, and maybe even disaster assistance including partial reimbursement for moving expenses.
 Funds are usually paid out to prevent homelessness, to pay for heating during the winter, or medications for a life threatening condition.
 So the need has to be extreme and urgent.